| |

 these people stay in the state illegally after the expiration

 of their respective visas.
-If the alien has a child,
+If the alien has a child, who

-of the United States, while the national average is
+States, while the national average is one out of ten born

-one out of ten born outside the U.S.
+outside the U.S.

 Now

-that we have looked at reasons why California is so
+that we have looked at reasons why California is so overcrowded,

-of the Negative Population Growth online journal, California
+Population Growth online journal, California Historian

-the following statement:
+Office who released the following statement:

 “California’s